MooersLab/jointprob1D/README.md

 - 11 Appendical Topics (many theory topics are nicely summarized here )

 Daniel Slutsky leads the meetings.
-Ryan Onsinger is the community organizer.
+Ryan Orsinger is the community organizer.
 The SciCloj community sponsers the jointprob events.
 This community is developing scientific computing tools in Clojure.